iri-dev/iri-dev/README.md

 </p>

 <p align="center">
-  Some of my favourite ideas arrive while playing games, listening to music, learning something new, or simply enjoying the little things that make life interesting.
+  Some of my favourite ideas arrive while listening to music, exploring new games, learning something new, or simply enjoying the little things that make life interesting.
 </p>